JCkang23/ios101-project5-tumblr-starter/README.md

-# Project 5 - *ios101-project5-tumblr*
+# Project 5 - *ios101-project5-Tumblr-starter*

 Submitted by: **Josue Cikanga**

-**ios101-project5-tumblr** is an app that displays images in a rows - each image with a short description (story).
+**ios101-project5-Tumblr-starter** is an app that displays images in rows - each image with a short description (story).

 Time spent: **14** hours spent in total